as3hr/eCommerce/mobile_app/README.md

 # E-commerce Mobile App

-This is the decriotion of my mobile application for my Full-Stack e-commerce project, built using Flutter.
+This is the description of my mobile application for my Full-Stack e-commerce project, built using Flutter.

 ## Complete Overview
 https://github.com/user-attachments/assets/5d159c4a-57dd-4358-9991-2d73f2a3303c